 Carrying pouch — Designate an easy-to-find case to hold your first aid items.

-Vetericyn Wound & Skin Spray — Vetericyn offers a remedy for hot spots and wounds.
-It is safe for use on all animals, non-toxic, alcohol and steroid-free, contains no antibiotics, and is not harmful if licked or ingested.
-It’s perfect for abrasions, lacerations, irritations, and minor cuts.
+Healers Cut and Wound Spray For Pets & Hot Spot Relief Aid -- Both of these products offer a remedy for hot spots and wounds.
+They are safe for use on all animals, non-toxic, alcohol-free, and are not harmful if licked or ingested.
+Perfect for abrasions, lacerations, hot spots, irritations, and minor cuts.

 Gauze — Gauze is your friend, especially for bleeding or when you’ve got wound spray or a medication that needs to be applied.
 It keeps wounds clean, too, and can be held on using a bootie or medical wrap.

 Healers Medical Booties — Designed for dogs with allergies or injured paws, medical booties keep injuries clean with the help of non-adherent gauze pad inserts.
 Their nonstick, rubber soles provide better traction, too.